Entering grades K through 28 years old in Fall 2022. See descriptions below for age ranges & pricing

 Children & Young Adults with Special Needs

-Special needs counselors receive extensive training and certification prior to the start of camp including, but not limited to, nonviolent crisis management, CPR/First Aid, epilepsy, behavior management, introduction to autism, inclusion and socialization.
+Special needs counselors receive extensive training and certifications prior to the start of camp including, but not limited to, nonviolent crisis management, CPR/First Aid, epilepsy, behavior management, introduction to autism, inclusion and socialization.
 JCC Day Camps strive to accommodate campers with special needs who are ready for group camp experiences.
-For further information, please contact Stephanie Zoltowski at 248.432.5457 or Dave Sexton at 248.432.5460.
+For further information, please contact Stephanie Zoltowski at email@example.com.

 KAT: KIDS ALL TOGETHER

 KAT is an inclusion program incorporated within the Camp Kehilla program.
 KAT gives campers the opportunity to feel included and valued, build self-confidence, increase independence and make new friends as they participate in the social, physical and fun activities of traditional camp.
 Each camper is supported by an inclusion counselor who has been trained to provide support and/or assistance as well as help children develop social connections with peers.
 KAT campers will participate in activities like fishing, canoeing, arts & crafts, cooking and swimming.
 Limited spaces available.
-New campers will require an evaluation meeting with the Director of JCC Special Needs Department.
+New campers will require a meeting with the Director of JCC Special Needs Department.
+KAT is only 4 consecutive weeks, weekly options are not available.

 SNAP: SPECIAL NEEDS ADVENTURE PROGRAM